What parents must know about the Momo suicide challenge

 Learn how to protect your children.

 Parents, you might have heard about the Blue Whale challenge already.
-This is a dangerous “game” that presents various “dares” to kids.
+This is a dangerous "game" that presents various "dares" to kids.
 And if they fail, they are goaded to take their own life.
-In other words, it’s a suicide challenge.
+In other words, it's a suicide challenge.
+But as you might have tried to Google what the Blue Whale challenge is, another term might have popped up as a suggestion - "what is Momo challenge?"

 Now, another similar challenge has reared its ugly head.
 Known as the Momo Challenge, this one uses a common, innocent messaging app – Whatsapp – to target children.
 We urge you to look out for it, learn more about it, and learn how to protect your children from it.
 Here's a clearer explanation of the risks of the Momo Challenge.